 Pretexting Attack Example:

-An attacker might say they’re an external IT services auditor so that the organization’s physical security team will let them into the building.
-Whereas phishing uses fear and urgency to their advantage, pretexting relies on building a false sense of trust with the victim.
+An attacker might say they’re an external IT services auditor, so the organization’s physical security team will let them into the building.
+Phishing uses fear and urgency to its advantage, but pretexting relies on building a false sense of trust with the victim.
 This requires building a credible story that leaves little room for doubt in the mind of their target.
 It also involves choosing a suitable disguise.
 As such, pretexting can and does take on various forms.

-Many threat actors who engage in pretexting masquerade as HR personnel or finance employees so that they can try to target C-Level executives.
+Many threat actors who engage in pretexting will masquerade as HR personnel or finance employees to target C-Level executives.
 As reported by KrebsOnSecurity, others spoof banks and use SMS-based text messages about suspicious transfers to call up and scam anyone who responds.

 The difference is that baiting uses the promise of an item or good to entice victims.
-Baiting attacks may leverage the offer of free music or movie downloads to trick users into handing their login credentials, for example.
+For example, baiting attacks may leverage the offer of free music or movie downloads to trick users into handing in their login credentials.
 Alternatively, they can try to exploit human curiosity via the use of physical media.

 Baiting Attack Example:

 Back in July 2018, for instance, KrebsOnSecurity reported on an attack targeting state and local government agencies in the United States.
-The operation sent out Chinese postmarked envelopes that included a confusing letter along with a CD.
-The point was to pique recipients’ curiosity so that they would load the CD and inadvertently infect their computers with malware.
+The operation sent out Chinese postmarked envelopes with a confusing letter and a CD.
+The point was to pique recipients’ curiosity so they would load the CD and inadvertently infect their computers with malware.